 - Do the Daily Movement Multivitamin every day (available as a DVD or a download).
 This is the one I recommend most, because you’ll end up moving small parts all over your body that are often neglected.
 This is the program I’ll be following—it gives me a little head-to-toe action, and I can keep it on my device and do it anywhere (even if I’m camping where there’s no service, which is often).

-- Do an Alignment Snack each day.
+- Do a handful of moves from your WBB courses or books each day.
 This is for those of you who like variety and cringe at the thought of doing the same thing every day.
 Just pick whichever you’d like; the point is to do the correctives daily.

-- For you Virtual Class Members, take a VCM class EVERY DAY.
+- For you Virtual Studio Members, take a VSM class EVERY DAY.

 - Do some combination of the three; mix it up between 1, 2, and 3.
 The point is, EVERY DAY for 30 days.
 Dig?